Virtualization and RTOS for Automotive Systems

 How BlackBerry QNX Can Help

-With over 175 million vehicles on the road, BlackBerry QNX is the market leader in automotive software and offers a vast portfolio of solutions including operating systems, virtualization, safety-certified software, middleware and professional services.
+With over 195 million vehicles, BlackBerry QNX is the market leader in automotive software and offers a vast portfolio of solutions including operating systems, virtualization, safety-certified software, middleware and professional services.

 Learn about these featured BlackBerry QNX solutions and services: